The Yellow Hub Logo - a yellow ribbon with barbed wire edges

 Remember: Endometriosis is a whole-body disease that requires skill and experience to diagnose and treat.

-Excision surgery is a unique skill closer to neurosurgery in terms of delicacy.
+Excision surgery is a unique skill closer to neurosurgery in terms of precision and hand movements.

-Most OB/GYNs cannot perform it successfully, and will miss many lesions if they tried.
+Most OB/GYNs cannot perform it successfully, and will miss some/all lesions if they tried.